 - 1. Refrain from use of alcoholic beverages 24 hours prior to and during the shift. - 2.
 Refrain from use of profane or abusive language. - 3.
 Refrain from use of excessive conversation, which may interfere with radio communications, while riding in a unit or at the hospital. - 4.
-Refrain from entering the sleeping quarters of the medics.

-- 5. Refrain from using the phones at the Hospital or EMS stations.
-Students may use their personal phone during a break or on an emergency basis as approved by the instructor. - 6.
+Refrain from entering the sleeping quarters of the EMS personnel. - 5.
+Refrain from using the phones at the Hospital or EMS stations.
+Students may use their personal phone during a break or on an emergency basis as approved by the instructor/preceptor. - 6.
 No Students are permitted in any of the EMS Stations or Hospital Departments at any time unless you are on the schedule that day. - 7.
 Students shall park their vehicles in designated areas at EMS.
 Do not park in the Doctor's parking or Outpatient parking at the hospital.
 Use the visitors parking. - 8.
-Students may smoke in designated areas only.
-Not in or around units, and only after all duties are completed.
-No smoking under the canopy at the hospital (ER). - 9.
 No food, drinks, gum, etc. in units.
-Food/drinks may be transported in the driver's compartment of the EMS unit as long as it is sealed in its original container IF allowed by the EMS Agency. - 10.
-Do not make remarks or voice opinions to patients or family members, bystanders, police officers, fire personnel, or first responders in any manner, which would tend to provoke or degrade anyone or escalate anxiety. - 11.
-Do not make known to any person not authorized, any information concerning the emergency call, patient information or outcome. - 12.
-You may not use information gained through the EMS program for personal gain. - 13.
-Do not wear, on your clothing, any article, sign or symbols that advertise products, businesses or organizations. - 14.
+Food/drinks may be transported in the driver's compartment of the EMS unit as long as it is sealed in its original container IF allowed by the EMS Agency. - 9.
+Do not make remarks or voice opinions to patients or family members, bystanders, police officers, fire personnel, or first responders in any manner, which would tend to provoke or degrade anyone or escalate anxiety. - 10.
+Do not make known to any person not authorized, any information concerning the emergency call, patient information or outcome. - 11.
+You may not use information gained through the EMS program for personal gain. - 12.
+Do not wear, on your clothing, any article, sign or symbols that advertise products, businesses or organizations. - 13.
 Breaks will be assigned at the hospital if time allows.
-(A fifteen-minute break may be assigned for every three hours). - 15.
-During the first thirty minutes of your rotation, you are required to assist the on duty medic(s) with their vehicle equipment check-off sheet.
-Smoking, drinking beverages, TV, etc. should not interrupt this assignment. - 16.
-The Student will remain outside with the crew to help complete any assigned duties, such as washing a unit, cleaning/disinfecting a unit, and/or restocking, etc. - 17.
-Student evaluation sheets are to be completed prior to departing your EMS rotation.
-Medic evaluation sheets should be completed after leaving the internship sight. - 18.
+(A fifteen-minute break may be assigned for every three hours). - 14.
+During the first thirty minutes of your rotation, you are required to assist the on duty personnel with their vehicle equipment check-off sheet.
+Eating, drinking beverages, TV, etc. should not interrupt this assignment. - 15.
+The Student will remain outside with the crew to help complete any assigned duties, such as washing a unit, cleaning/disinfecting a unit, and/or restocking, etc. - 16.
+Student evaluation sheets are to be completed and signed prior to departing your EMS rotation.
+Preceptor evaluation sheets can be completed after leaving the

+- internship sight. - 17.
 Males may wear facial beards or goatees as long as they are maintained clean and neatly groomed at all times.
 Students may have one opportunity to grow a beard or goatee but may not alternate between both throughout the semester.
 It is ultimately the instructor's discretion.
-Some clinical sites may have a conflict with this procedure at which time the Student may have to be clean-shaven. - 19.
-No earrings or visible body piercing for males or females.
-No exception. - 20.
-Men's hair should be no longer than collar length and neatly groomed. - 21.
+Some clinical sites may have a conflict with this procedure at which time the Student may have to be clean-shaven. - 18.
+No earrings or visible body piercing for males or females that may interfere with patient care or safety.
+Earrings must be stud type and visible body piercings must be small and clear.
+No exception. - 19.
+Men's hair should be no longer than collar length or worn up and neatly groomed. - 20.
 Females' hair must be tied back and out of your face.
-No heavy make-up is allowed.
-No artificial nails.

-- 22. No heavy cologne or perfume (both sexes) - 23.
+No heavy make-up is allowed. - 21.
+No heavy cologne or perfume. - 22.
 No portable hand held- radios or similar equipment shall be brought to your Clinical site (either the EMS stations or the hospital) as they may interfere with communications.
 Cellular phones must be kept on silent mode throughout your clinical time.